aome510/spotify-player/README.md

 ## Caches

-By default, `spotify-player` will look into `$HOME/.cache/spotify-player` for application's cache files, which include log files, spotify's authorization credentials, audio cache files, etc. This can be changed by either specifying `-C <FOLDER_PATH>` or `--cache-folder <FOLDER_PATH>` option.
+By default, `spotify-player` will look into `$HOME/.cache/spotify-player` for application's cache files, which include log files, Spotify's authorization credentials, audio cache files, etc. This can be changed by either specifying `-C <FOLDER_PATH>` or `--cache-folder <FOLDER_PATH>` option.

 ### Logging